Rafael Devers Preview, Player Props: Red Sox vs. Yankees

-On Monday, Rafael Devers (.432 slugging percentage in past 10 games, with no home runs) and the Boston Red Sox play the New York Yankees, whose starting pitcher will be Clarke Schmidt.
-First pitch is at 7:10 PM ET.
+On Tuesday, Rafael Devers (.432 slugging percentage in past 10 games, with no homers) and the Boston Red Sox face the New York Yankees, whose starting pitcher will be Randy Vasquez.
+First pitch is at 1:35 PM ET.

 Rafael Devers Game Info & Props vs. the Yankees